alexandrecuer/sharebox/README.md

 Here are the main steps :
 - Fork and customize the repository to your needs
 - Create a new Heroku app and link it to the GitHub repository previously forked
-- Fill all the needed config variables
+- Fill all the eleven needed config variables (AWS_ACCESS_KEY_ID, AWS_HOST_NAME, AWS_REGION, AWS_SECRET_ACCESS_KEY, AWS_URL, DOMAIN, GMAIL_PASSWORD, GMAIL_USERNAME, S3_BUCKET_NAME, SMTP_ADDRESS, SMTP_PORT plus an extra one: TEAM)
 - Proceed to a manual deploy

 To customize the application to your needs, check the following files
-- config/config.yml
+- config/config.yml (site_name and admin_mel)
-- config/initializers/devise.rb
+- config/initializers/devise.rb (config.mailer_sender)

+admin_mel will receive activity notifications : new shares, pending users.
+Pending users are unregistered users benefiting from at least one shared access to a folder

+config.mailer_sender will be the sending email as far as authentification issues are considered (eg password changes)

 You can find the two site’s logos in the /app/assets/images directory

-There are eleven environment variables to fill plus an extra one

 Please note that the first user to register in the system will be given admin rights !!